-Here follows an example of a two bars long rhythm.
-The first bar of this rhythm is the call rhythm, and the second bar is the response rhythm.
-Also, the call has noticeable longer music notes than the response, and there is a noticeable rest between the call and response.
+Here follows an example of a two bars long call and response music note rhythm.
+The first bar of this rhythm is the call part, and the second bar is the response part.
+The call has longer notes than the response, and there is a noticeable rest between the call and response.

 Random Rhythm or Combine Rhythms